-Total degree requirements including 56 semester hours of required coursework and the maximum allowable time of 12 sessions to complete the dissertation.
+Total degree requirements including 44 semester hours (No Concentration Track) and 56 semester hours (Global Health and Health Policy and Administration concentrations), of required coursework and the maximum allowable time of 12 sessions to complete the dissertation.
 Following the completion of the coursework including the Dissertation Seminar, students will continue to work on the dissertation and register for subsequent sessions in dissertation continuation courses designated as 703, 704, 705, etc. The 700 series courses will appear in a separate section on the student's transcript dedicated to the dissertation.